stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 place it in my memory.

-  As I surveyed him I heard him explaining that he was a friend of my prospective host&rsquo;s who had come down from Townshend in his stead.
+  As I surveyed him I heard him explaining that he was a friend of my prospective host's who had come down from Townshend in his stead.
 Akeley, he declared, had suffered a sudden attack of some asthmatic trouble, and did not feel equal to making a trip in the outdoor air.
 It was not serious, however, and there was to be no change in plans regarding my visit.
-I could not make out just how much this Mr. Noyes&mdash;as he announced himself&mdash;knew of Akeley&rsquo;s researches and discoveries, though it seemed to me that his casual manner stamped him as a comparative outsider.
+I could not make out just how much this Mr. Noyes--as he announced himself--knew of Akeley's researches and discoveries, though it seemed to me that his casual manner stamped him as a comparative outsider.
 Remembering what a hermit Akeley had been, I was a trifle surprised at the ready availability of such a friend; but did not let my puzzlement deter me from entering the motor to which he gestured me.
-It was not the small ancient car I had expected from Akeley&rsquo;s descriptions, but a large and immaculate specimen of recent pattern&mdash;apparently Noyes&rsquo;s own, and bearing Massachusetts licence plates with the amusing &ldquo;sacred codfish&rdquo;
-device of that year.
+It was not the small ancient car I had expected from Akeley's descriptions, but a large and immaculate specimen of recent pattern--apparently Noyes's own, and bearing Massachusetts licence plates with the amusing  "sacred codfish " device of that year.
 My guide, I concluded, must be a summer transient in the Townshend region.

   Noyes climbed into the car beside me and started it at once.
 I was glad that